Cancel anytime

 Average Trading Volume

-TLT exhibits high liquidity with a substantial average daily trading volume, making it easy to buy and sell shares.
+TLT exhibits high liquidity, with a substantial average daily trading volume.

 Bid-Ask Spread

-The bid-ask spread for TLT is generally tight, indicating efficient trading and lower transaction costs.
+The bid-ask spread for TLT is generally tight, reflecting its high liquidity.

 Market Dynamics